HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Safety

 Remember that not only supplies are important.
-Similar to child-proofing a home, you must puppy-proof your home.
-Move plants (some are poisonous) out of areas puppies can reach.
-Also, check for electric cords that are on the floor or within puppy reach.
+Similar to child-proofing a home, you must puppy-proof your home and yard.

 Once that is done, you're ready to think about supplies.
 Keep in mind the following tidbits as you plan: